 \section{The case of simplicial $2$-spheres}

-In this section we give further discussion of the $B$-rigidity problem of simplicial $2$-spheres, and the cohomological rigidity problem of topological toric manifolds of dimension $6$.
+In this section we further discuss the $B$-rigidity problem of simplicial $2$-spheres, and the cohomological rigidity problem of topological toric manifolds of dimension $6$.
 Note that in dimension $2$ any simplicial sphere is polytopal.
-So any topological toric $6$-manifolds is also a quasitoric $6$-manifold.
+So any topological toric $6$-manifold is also a quasitoric $6$-manifold.
 Unless otherwise stated, $K$ denotes a simplicial $2$-sphere and $P$ denotes a simple $3$-polytope in this section.